olivierthereaux/PinboardEvernoteSync/README.md

 1. Get your pinboard API Token here: https://pinboard.in/settings/password
 2. Get an Evernote developer token at: https://www.evernote.com/api/DeveloperToken.action
-3. Create a conf.py file with the two tokens.
+3. Create a conf.py file with your credentials (tokens or passwords).
 The file conf_sample.py will show you how
 4. install https://github.com/evernote/evernote-sdk-python
 5. install https://github.com/mgan59/python-pinboard
 6. [Optional] install lynx, if you want a nice text dump of the pages in your bookmark note